History and Archaeology of the Highlands and Islands MLitt

 You may wish to progress to further study such as PhD or MRes at the University of the Highlands and Islands or another institution.

 Is there more information available online?

 You can use the above QR code to connect directly to the course details.

 The Centre for History leads on five taught postgraduate degrees.
 Our students come from a diversity of backgrounds, in terms of age, location and motivation.
 Our programmes train students in the research methods used by historians and seek to open up a range of new perspectives on local, regional, national, and global themes, from the medieval to the modern.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.